weaveworks/weave-gitops-private/docs/rfcs/0006-pipelies-polling/README.md

 ```

+### Specific functions

+This section explains functions that need to be adapted to work in the proposed architecture.

+#### Manual approval

+At present, the Promotion type includes a field ".Manual" which indicates that a promotion may not proceed until a webhook in invoked.
+This is a state machine:

+ - when a promotion notification is received: if manual approval is not required, the promotion is triggered, else a marker with the expected revision is put in `.Status.Environments[env]`;
+ - if an approval webhook is invoked and the marker matches, a promotion is triggered.

+An HTTP endpoint accepts POST requests, and extract the pipeline namespace, name, environment, and revision from the path.
+The handler checks a signature in the header of the request, against a secret given in the Promotion value.
+So, to set this up, you create a secret with a shared key, and make that key available to any process that needs to do an approval.

+TODO: determine whether this machinery can also work with the proposed machinery.

 **Glossary**:

 - **Clusters Manager**: Entity that manages clusters config.
 It will be responsible for keeping cluster configuration up to date and notifying other entities of cluster changes.